 It takes professional knowledge and experience to make confident financial decisions and recommendations in the world of business.
 A Financial Analyst plays a key role in the decision-making processes of a company, based on the strength of research and analysis to evaluate its financial situation.

-Being a Financial Analyst
+What does a Financial Analyst do?

 Financial Analysts develop financial models to support valuation, planning, budgeting and forecasting, through aggregating and interpreting large amounts of complex data.
 It is their responsibility to improve business performance through the analysis of financial results, variances and trends determined through research into the market and business performance.